AniAlaverdyan/Training/Bash/Double Spacing/README.md

 Write a script that reads each line of a target file, then writes the line back to stdout, but with an extra blank line following.
 This has the effect of double-spacing the file.

 How to run?
-Run the script passing a file argument to it.
+Run doublespacec.sh passing a file argument to it.